 This condition is considered a medical emergency.
 Urgent care may be required.

-• Severe drug allergies can be life-threatening and symptoms include hives, racing heart, swelling, itching, and difficulty breathing
+• can cause severe symptoms like hives, racing heart, swelling, itching, and difficulty breathing

-• Other symptoms include fever, stomach upset, and tiny purple or red dots on the skin
+• may cause other symptoms including fever, stomach upset, and tiny purple or red dots on the skin

 Cellulitis